 The GASB revisits GASB standards ten (10) years after issuance.
 The GASB is currently revisiting GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis for State and Local Governments, as well as reporting model-related pronouncements including Statements Nos.
 37, 41, and No. 46 and Interpretation No. 6, Recognition and Measurement of Certain Liabilities and Expenditures in Governmental Fund Financial Statements.
 The GASB has indicated that they are revisiting the following major provisions of these standards: management's discussion and analysis, government-wide financial statements, fund financial statements, capital asset reporting, budgetary comparisons, special purpose government reporting, and related notes to financial statements.
-In addition, the GASB is revisiting debt extinguishments, which includes a reexamination of GASB Statement Nos.
-7, 23, and 62.
-We will share updates with you as they become available.
+In December 2016, the GASB issued an Invitation to Comment, Financial Reporting Model Improvements-Governmental Funds, which discusses three proposed models for governmental fund recognition and reporting.
+The GASB is currently continuing deliberations on governmental funds recognition and reporting, and other areas of the project.
+The GASB plans to issue an Exposure Draft in the second quarter of 2020.